ScenicNH Photography - White Mountains New Hampshire

 add to lightbox add to cart

-• Remnants of the Goulding house in the village of Livermore in the New Hampshire White Mountains.
-This was a logging village in the late 19th and early 20th centuries along the Sawyer River Railroad.
-The town and railroad were owned by the Saunders family.
+• Remnants of the dwellings along “Railroad Row” at the abandoned village of Livermore during the autumn months.
+This was a logging village in the late 19th and early 20th centuries along the Sawyer River Logging Railroad in Livermore, New Hampshire USA.
+The town and railroad was owned by the Saunders family.

 add to lightbox add to cart